mattfenwick/JavaParser/tokens.md

+RawHexDigit:
+    [0-9a-fA-F]

+UnicodeEscape:
+    '\\'  'u'(+)  RawHexDigit(4)

+RawInputCharacter:
+    any Unicode character

 UnicodeInputCharacter:
     UnicodeEscape
     RawInputCharacter

-UnicodeEscape:
-    '\\'  'u'(+)  HexDigit(4)

-RawInputCharacter:
-    any Unicode character
+-- note:  all following rules operate on unicode-unescaped input, --   not on the raw input, according to `UnicodeInputCharacter` above

 LineTerminator:
-    the ASCII LF character, also known as "newline" the ASCII CR character, also known as "return" the ASCII CR character followed by the ASCII LF character
+    '\n'  |  '\r'  |  '\r\n'

 InputCharacter:
-    UnicodeInputCharacter but not CR or LF
+    UnicodeInputCharacter but not LineTerminator

 Input:
     InputElement(*)  Sub(?)